Water Activities in Lancaster, PA

 Fishing & Fly Fishing

 There are many great spots for fishing in Pennsylvania Dutch Country.
 A current fishing license signed in ink is required of persons age 16 and over to fish or angle for any species of fish and to take fishbait, baitfish and species of amphibians and reptiles from lands and waters of the Commonwealth.
 Purchase your fishing license on the Pennsylvania Fish & Boat Commission website, in-person with a license issuing agent or call 877-707-4085.
 Read more about PA's fishing regulations here.
+Check out this Guide to Fishing Lancaster County.

 Boating & Fishing Resources